 This A-frame picnic table is easy to build and inexpensive because it’s made from construction-grade Douglas fir lumber.
 And this isn’t a project that’ll take weeks to build.
 You can buy the lumber, build the table, and apply the finish all in one day.
 You can do it all yourself, but an extra pair of hands comes in handy during assembly.
 This picnic table does comfortably seat eight people, even 10, if the family is in a good mood.
-Plus, once you are done building this project, try constructing any one of these 50 incredible DIY home projects.

 How to Make a Picnic Table: